How Much Creatine Should I Take?

 Studies in a variety of different populations have determined that taking creatine supplements in doses of up to 4–20 grams per day for 10 months to 5 years has no negative health effects.

 Taking a daily dose of 3-5 grams of creatine monohydrate is generally recommended for most individuals looking to improve their performance and increase muscle mass.
+People who have a higher body mass may need up to 10 grams per day.

-What is Creatine Loading?
+What is the Creatine Loading Phase?

 The creatine loading phase is used to rapidly maximize your muscle stores of creatine.
+To most quickly reap sports performance benefits, incorporating this high daily dose of creatine along with resistance exercise is an effective method.

 A common regimen is to take 20–25 g of creatine daily for 5–7 days.
 This dose is often divided into four or five 5-gram servings throughout the day.